KeepSec-Technologies/AutoRenewSSL-CloudFlareAPI/README.md

 ![image](https://user-images.githubusercontent.com/108779415/200984074-e85b127e-3740-4d88-a5a0-2eab62b9a895.png)

-Notice how you can't use IIS or an other web server other than nginx and apache.
+Notice how you can't use IIS or any web server other than nginx and apache.

 **Like as it says in the script if you don't know what a CloudFlare API token is go to https://developers.cloudflare.com/fundamentals/api/get-started/create-token**